.framer-image { display: block; margin-left: auto; margin-right: auto; width: 50%; }

 The Snare: The snare provides the backbeat.
 It typically hits on the third beat of each measure, creating a powerful half-time feel against the driving kick and fast hi-hats.
 Choose a snare with a sharp transient and a bit of body.
 Layering a clap on top of your snare can help it cut through a dense mix.

 The Hi-Hats: This is where you create the bounce.
 Use tight, crisp closed hi-hats playing a pattern of 8th or 16th notes.
 The key to that signature Phonk rhythm is programming rapid-fire rolls and triplets, often at the end of a two or four-bar phrase.
-These fast rolls create tension and release, making the beat feel more dynamic.
+Vary the velocity of your hi-hat hits to create a more natural, rolling feel rather than a flat, mechanical pattern.
 Sprinkle in some open hi-hats on the offbeats to add sizzle and groove.

 The Almighty Cowbell: Perhaps no single sound is more associated with modern Phonk than the 808 cowbell.
 This simple, percussive sample has become the lead instrument in countless Drift Phonk hits.
 The trick is not just finding the sample, but processing it.